SysKitTeam/docs-spconsultant/installation/installation-guide.md

 ---
 This article explains how to install SPDocKit Consultant.

 __System Requirements:__ The product uses the SharePoint Server Object Model to retrieve information about your farm and it needs to run on the SharePoint server to be able to make API calls.
-The SPDocKit Consultant Snapshooter needs to be run on a __SharePoint 2010, SharePoint 2013 or SharePoint 2016 server to load farm information.__
+The SPDocKit Consultant Snapshot Wizard needs to be run on a __SharePoint 2010, SharePoint 2013 or SharePoint 2016 server to load farm information.__

 The application can be installed on a workstation with a __Windows 7, Windows 8 or Windows 10__ operating system, but you will not be able to load SharePoint farm settings, only open already saved snapshots.
 [Read more about required system settings.](#internal/requirements/system-requirements/)